canonical-web-and-design/practices/solutions/documentation.md

 Every effort should be made to keep one canonical set of documentation.
 When there are differences between software versions that impact the documentation, these differences should be mentioned inline in the document - e.g. "Note: In v1.2 and below, the 'network' tab was called 'connections'".

-If branches of documentation must be created, e.g. when a new major version of the software is released, additional categories can be created for the old version - e.g. `docs-v1` alongside `docs-latest`.
+If branches of documentation must be created, e.g. when a new major version of software is released, additional categories can be created for the old version - e.g. `docs-v1` alongside `docs-latest`.
 The title of this older content should contain the version number - e.g. `v1: Getting started`.

 #### Plugins